CAPE2CAPE ULTRA RACE INFO

 DATES: 6:00am Saturday 6 June – 6:00pm Sunday 7 June 2026

-LOCATION: Cape to Cape Track, Augusta to Eagle Bay, Western Australia
+LOCATION: Cape to Cape Track, Augusta to Yallingup, Western Australia

 AUGUSTA